 Eating healthy is not limited to eating the right amount and the right mix.
 It is also important for optimum nutrition to choose healthy foods prepared with healthier options and ingredients.
 Steamed chicken, for example, is far healthier than deep-fried chicken.

 For example, wholegrains are healthier than refined grains (white rice or bread) as they contain more vitamins, antioxidants and fibre.
-In addition, they also keep you filling full for longer, which helps reduce the risk of overeating.
-Choosing healthier cooking oils are also important as they can affect your body’s good (HDL) and bad (LDL) cholesterol levels.
+In addition, they also keep you feeling fuller for longer, which helps reduce the risk of overeating.
+Choosing healthier cooking oils are also important as they can affect your body’s good (High density lipoprotein) and bad (Low density lipoprotein) cholesterol levels.

 Here are six useful tips to help you achieve your food intake target: